brucefan1983/gpuqt/README.md

 ## Running the examples

+* Edit the file `examples/input.txt` to include the paths (relative or absolute) of the working directories containing the examples you want to run.

 * Go to the main folder where you can see the `src` folder and type one of the following commands:
     * `src/lsqt_gpu examples/input.txt`
     * `src/lsqt_cpu examples/input.txt`